kshowalter/SPD_server/docs/API.md

 #### Dev URLs

-To receive a response with stock, working system configuration (NOT the system configuration from the database that matches your system_id), replace the /d/ in the URL with a /t/.
+To receive a response with a stock, working system configuration (NOT the system configuration from the database that matches your system_id), replace the /d/ in the URL with a /t/.
 This works for those listed above and below.
 You can view the stock data [here](https://github.com/kshowalter/SPD_server/blob/master/TEMP/DB_sample.json), or the /t/ version of the first URL below.

 [host]__/d/db?pv_system_id=__[system_id]